Jensen-Shannon Divergence Based Novel Loss Functions for Bayesian Neural Networks: Data sets

 \subsection{CIFAR-10}

-The CIFAR-10 data set consists of 60,000 images of size $32 \times 32 \times 3$ belonging to 10 mutually exclusive classes.
-This data set is unbiased data set with each of the 10 classes having 6,000 images. \\ Images were normalized using the min-max normalization technique.
-The entire data set was split into 60\%-20\%-20\% for training-validation-testing respectively.
+The CIFAR-10 data set \cite{krizhevsky2009learning} consists of 60,000 images of size $32 \times 32 \times 3$ belonging to 10 mutually exclusive classes.
+This data set is unbiased, with each of the 10 classes having 6,000 images. \\ Images were resized to $3\times 224 \times 224 $ pixels and normalized using the min-max normalization technique.
+The training data set was split into 80\% 20\% for training and validation respectively.